 What is the time limit for registering the UBO after the incorporation, and what are the sanctions in case the UBO is not registered or is registered improperly?

 The Czech law does not provide a precise time limit for the registration of UBO.
 However, it states that the registration should be made without undue delay.
 In practice, this usually means within two weeks after the incorporation.

 Companies that fail to register the UBO without undue delay may face the following consequences:

 The Data Box represents a secure and state-guaranteed electronic communication portal, which can be used to communicate with authorities, courts or other entities, including private entities.
 It is a kind of e-mail box established upon the registration of each company.
 As part of our service, we can manage your Data Box and keep you informed of messages received and other necessary actions.
 The Data Box interface is only available in Czech.

 What is the corporate income tax for a limited liability company in the Czech Republic?

-What is a director’s service contract on performance, and is a company obliged to conclude it with its executive directors?
+What is a contract on performance of the office of a member of the statutory body, and is a company obliged to conclude it with its managing directors?

 The essence of this contract is to regulate the rights and obligations of the company and the members of the statutory body in their mutual relationship.
 In practice, this contract is usually concluded, but it is not obligatory.
-If the director’s service contract is not concluded, the relationship between the statutory body and the company is governed by the provisions of the Czech Civil Code.
+If the contract on performance of the office of a member of the statutory body is not concluded, the relationship between the statutory body and the company is governed by the provisions of the Czech Civil Code.

 *This list is not exhaustive